trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

 Here is how the UI of our application looks in action in a browser window:

-{{< figure src="/img/post/pyflyde/streamlit_app_example.avif" alt="Streamlit App UI" class="w60" >}}
+{{< figure src="/img/post/pyflyde/streamlit_app_example.webp" alt="Streamlit App UI" class="w100" caption="UI of our knowledge base app">}}

 When finished chatting, type `/bye` to shut down our PyFlyde flow gracefully, and hit `Ctrl + C` to close the Streamlit app in the terminal.

 ## Conclusion

-In this tutorial, we embarked on an exciting journey to create an interactive knowledge base with an LLM-powered chat interface.
+In this tutorial, we have gone through an exciting journey to create an interactive knowledge base with an LLM-powered chat interface.
 From scraping thematic blog posts to building a search index, integrating Retrieval Augmented Generation, and wrapping it all up in a user-friendly UI, we've covered a wide range of practical applications.

 ### Key takeaways